Need to see a doctor TODAY?

 Chlamydia is totally curable and can be easily treated with a single dose of antibiotics.

-At Regent Street Clinic we use an antibiotic called AZITHROMYCIN (Zithromax) at a dose of 1g which is taken ONCE.
+As first line treatment, we use an antibiotic called Azithromycin (Zithromax) at a dose of 1g which is taken

 It's that simple.